 Simply it’s Shrimp Cutlet Burger.
 It’s a burger with shrimp patty that is covered in panko breadcrumbs and deep-fried.
 The best way to describe Ebi Katsu is it’s a shrimp version of tonkatsu (pork) or chicken katsu.
 Wrapped in a crispy panko shell, it’s so good with tartar sauce and shredded cabbage inside soft burger buns.

-How To Make Ebi Katsu Burger BAKED
+5 Tips to Make Delicious Baked Ebi Katsu Burger

-Pre-toast Panko
+1. Pre-toast Panko

 We pre-toast the panko in a frying pan till it turns the optimal golden brown color.
 That way, panko looks like they are deep fried and the texture of panko is crisp as if they were deep fried.
 Here’s a quick video to show you on how I did it for tonkatsu.

-Plump Shrimp Patty
+2. Make Plump Shrimp Patties

 You could chop all the shrimp into paste form to make the burger patty.
 But we won’t do that for my shrimp patty.
 I like plump shrimp texture when I bite into the burger, so what I do is to create grid lines by cutting shallow cuts on one side of the shrimp.
 This way the shrimps become more pliable, and you can form a patty shape with 3-4 shrimps, depending on the burger bun size.

-Thinly Shredded Cabbage
+3. Thinly Shred Cabbage

-Homemade Tartar Sauce
+4. Make Homemade Tartar Sauce

 Panko crusted seafoods such as crab croquette and Ebi Fry are typically served with tartar sauce in Japan.
 If you have your favorite recipe, you can use it.
 Otherwise, my recipe here is a quick and delicious recipe that can be handy.

-Burger Buns
+5. Get Good Burger Buns

 I use brioche buns for this burger, but you can use any buns you like.
-These buns are from Drager’s, a local market here in the SF Bay Area.
+These buns are from Draeger’s Market a local market here in the SF Bay Area.
 When I was shopping for meat there, I found these buns nearby and I really love how fluffy and soft they are.
 Trader Joe’s now sell brioche buns too, but the size of buns is larger than what I wanted.

-Don’t want to miss a recipe?
-Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
-And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
+Sign up for the free Just One Cookbook newsletter delivered to your inbox!
+And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram for all the latest updates.

 Ebi Katsu Burger (Shrimp Cutlet Burger)